 - More information on the Commonwealth War Graves Commission website

-Remembrance Day Service, Sunday 11th November at 10.45am, (100th Year after the End of the First World War)
+Remembrance Day Service 2018, marking the 100th Year after the End of the First World War

 The Commonwealth War Grave Cemetery, the only one in Oxfordshire and one of the largest in the country, is managed by the Commonwealth War Graves Commission and is beautifully laid out.
 This open service often attracts over 700 people, including guests/representatives of HM The Queen (the Lieutenancy of Oxfordshire), the Local MP, Commonwealth High Commissions and European Embassies, Local Government dignitaries, soldiers from Dalton Barracks, representatives from RAF Benson, ex-servicemen’s and women’s organisations and children’s uniformed groups.